Visit the CVMBS COVID-19 Updates page for the latest updates.

 Resources – CVMBS Communications provides faculty, staff, and students of the college with templates and guides for CVMBS logos, letterhead, posters, presentations, ZOOM backgrounds, and more.

 Mental Health and Coping During COVID-19 – The COVID-19 outbreak is stressful for many people and communities.
 This page suggests ways to care for your mental health during and after these experiences and provides resources for more help.

-From the CVM Office of Diversity & Inclusion
+From the CVMBS Office of Diversity & Inclusion

-COVID-19 Wellbeing Resources for CVM Faculty and Staff – This list of online wellbeing resources for CVM faculty and staff, curated by Dr. Nance T. Algert & Dr. Carla Liau-Hing Yep, will be updated weekly during the COVID-19 pandemic with additional links.
+COVID-19 Wellbeing Resources for CVMBS Faculty and Staff – This list of online wellbeing resources for CVMBS faculty and staff, curated by Dr. Nance T. Algert & Dr. Carla Liau-Hing Yep, will be updated weekly during the COVID-19 pandemic with additional links.